etingof/snmpsim/README.txt

 $ mib2dev.py
 Usage: mib2dev.py [--help] [--debug=<category>] [--quiet] [--pysnmp-mib-dir=<path>] [--mib-module=<name>] [--start-oid=<OID>] [--stop-oid=<OID>] [--manual-values] [--output-file=<filename>] [--string-pool=<words>] [--integer32-range=<min,max>]

-Please note that you would first have to convert an ASN.1 (e.g. text) MIB into a pysnmp module (with the libsmi2pysnmp tool shipped with pysnmp disitribution).
+Please note that to run mib2dev.py you would first have to convert an ASN.1 (e.g. text) MIB into a pysnmp module (with the libsmi2pysnmp tool shipped with pysnmp disitribution).

 Assuming we have the IF-MIB.py module in the pysnmp search path, run:

 $ mib2dev.py --mib-module=IF-MIB
 # MIB module: IF-MIB